dezoito/dezoito.github.io/_posts/2020-05-16-node-asynchronous-list-searches-with-bing-api.md

 }
 ```

-Next we define a way to "map" this function to each search term in our list, and then run all the searches in "parallel":
+Next we define a way to "map" this function to each search term in our list, then run all the searches in "parallel":

 ```js
 const runSearch = async (list) => {